For daily wit & wisdom, sign up for the Almanac newsletter.

 Unfortunately, bluebells are considered threatened in its native range due to habitat destruction and flooding.
 Photo: C. Boeckmann

-4. Eastern spring beauty (Claytonia virginica).
-The light pink Spring Beauties below have 5-petaled flowers with dark pink veins and long, succulent leaves.
+4. Eastern spring beauty (Claytonia virginica) have five-petaled flowers with dark pink veins and long, succulent leaves.
+Below is a light pink spring Beauty.

 5. Trout lily (Erythronium americanum) is the earliest blooming lily, bearing small yellow trumpets with recurved petals.
 The purple splotches on its leaves resemble the markings on a brook trout, giving it its name.

 6. Red trillium (Trillium erectum) are all about threes.
 The plant has three heart-shaped leaves, three large red petals, and three green sepals.
-This has earned it the name trinity flower, but it goes by many common names including stinking Benjamin for its repulsive odor of rotting flesh meant to attract the flies that pollinate it and wake robin since it usually blooms around the time the robins return.
+This has earned it the name trinity flower, but it goes by many common names, including stinking Benjamin, for its repulsive odor of rotting flesh meant to attract the flies that pollinate it and wake robins since it usually blooms around the time the robins return.

-10. Cutleaf Toothwort (Cardamine concatenata) is one of the earlier spring wildflowers of moist forests and woods; the name refers to the tooth-like projections on the underground stems (actually leaf scars from the previous seasons growth).
+10. Cutleaf Toothwort (Cardamine concatenate) is one of the earlier spring wildflowers of moist forests and woods; the name refers to the tooth-like projections on the underground stems (actually leaf scars from the previous season’s growth).
 The leaves and rhizomes are edible (with a spicy flavor inspiring the common name of pepper root).

 A Word on Invasives

-This brings us to an invasive, non-native species which you’ll probably come across: Lesser Celandine.
-This yellow flower looks pretty and it’s great in its original habitat (on other continents) but it really causes problems in North America, choking out out all other native wildflowers.
+This brings us to an invasive, non-native species that you’ll probably come across: Lesser Celandine.
+This yellow flower looks pretty, and it’s great in its original habitat (on other continents), but it really causes problems in North America, choking out all other native wildflowers.

 Don’t be fooled.
-Lesser Celandine sees to “disappear” in a few weeks, however, this invasive is working underground to spread so next year it will infest a bigger area.
+Lesser Celandine seems to “disappear” in a few weeks.
+However, this invasive is working underground to spread, so next year, it will infest a bigger area.
 If you just see a handful, the best action is to dig it up right away!
 Don’t just pull the flower or leaves.
 You need to dig out the entire root and bulbils attached to the plant or it will return.
 If you have large amounts, we’re afraid the only solution is to spray with a glyphosate-based herbicide every year (which is what’s done at our local parks); it can only be sprayed in uplands and terraces, not floodways or near water where it’s essentially uncontrollable.
 Talk to your local park or garden center.

 Just enjoy a walk in the woods and the chance to see these wildflowers during the few short weeks that they flower.
 As the name “ephemeral” suggests, their beauty is fleeting.